pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 docker build -f="DockerfileApp" -t <image_name> .
 ```
 To boot the app, run the command below if you are working with a local database.
 You _need_ to replace "<image_name" with
 the image name you chose in the command above.
+You can set your own SQLALCHEMY_DATABASE_URI and the flaskconfig.py
+file will locate it based on an os.get.
+If you choose to do this, note that you need to re-run the model exeuction pipeline
+and before you do change the SQLALCHEMY_DATABASE_URI in the config.py file to match.

 ```angular2
 docker run -p 5000:5000 <image_name>
 ```
-or if you are working with an RDS database then issue:
+If you are working with an RDS database then issue:
 ```angular2
 docker run --env-file=rds_config -p 5000:5000 msia423-covid19-app
 ```

 To access the application:
 * MAC/Linux users go to: http://0.0.0.0:5000/
 * Windows users go to: http://localhost:5000/